johnwargo/eleventy-plugin-post-stats/readme.md

 # Eleventy Plugin Post Statistics

-An Eleventy plugin that generates a statistics collection you can use in your Eleventy sites to display stats for your site.
+This is an Eleventy plugin that generates a site posts statistics collection you can use in [Eleventy](https://www.11ty.dev/) sites to display stats for your site.
+Here is an example from [johnwargo.com](https://johnwargo.com/statistics/).

-Eleventy doesn't let you access page content from a plugin, at least I couldn't figure out how, so the plugin...

-**Note:** This plugin uses the [Writing-stats](https://www.npmjs.com/package/writing-stats) package to handle the character, word, amd paragraph counting.

-sample page uses mvp (add link) for formatting
+The repository includes a complete Eleventy project you can serve to see the plugin in action

 ## Installation